 Make it easy for travelers to find you by listing your tour on online travel agents (OTAs).
-OTA’s like Viator, Expedia Local Expert, and GetYourGuide already have experience in digital advertising and have built up a mass following.
-Yes, they’ll take a cut of your commissions (30-45%), but when you’re getting started, it may be worth it to get guests through your door.
+OTA’s like Viator, Expedia Local Expert, Google Things To Do and GetYourGuide already have experience in digital advertising and have built up a mass following.
+While they will take a commission from your sales, they also have a significant amount of marketing spend at their disposal that your business can benefit from.

 Implement SEO best practices

-Now that you’re tour is listed on a couple of OTAs it’s time to start driving traffic to your owned website.
+Now that you’re tour is listed with a couple online travel agents, it’s time to start driving traffic to your website.
 The best long-term strategy to do so is through search engine optimization (SEO).
 You can use SEO best practices to optimize your site for Google and other search engines.
+One of the best things to do is to SEO optimize your product descriptions.
 That way when someone searches for something related to your tour, your website shows up in search results.

 Buy Google Adwords

-While SEO is great, it takes time to crawl up the search rankings.
+While SEO is great, it’s a long-term strategy and can takee time to crawl up Google or Bing’s search rankings.
 To get immediate results you can buy AdWords.
-Instead of waiting for Google’s algorithm to show your website on the results page, you bid on keywords, so your site shows up on top of the page.
+Instead of waiting for Google’s algorithm to show your website on the results page, you bid on specific keywords related to your business so your site shows up on top of the page.

 Start email marketing

 With steady visitor traffic coming to your website, you’ll want to capture their emails so you can stay in touch with them.
 Email marketing is a powerful tool when done right but it will take some work to stand out in your customers’ inboxes.
 Our Complete Guide to Email Marketing for Tourism Operators is a great place to start.